 Some people are skeptical that any drug user would voluntarily walk into the police department and turn in their drugs and paraphernalia, unless possibly they were accompanied by a friend or family member.
 Still, the program offers hope to a community that has been inundated with drug overdose deaths in recent years.
 The 30,000-resident community of Gloucester experienced four overdose deaths in the first three months of 2015.

 Whether the plan works or not, Campanello says he is just glad there is attention on the epidemic, which is actually how many Gloucester residents refer to it.
 Some say it is difficult to walk down the street without seeing a single person who hasn’t been affected in some way by the opiate problem.
 “People die every day here,” said one Gloucester resident.

 Gloucester is also revolutionary in terms of combatting drug addiction for another reason – it was the first city in the United States to equip both its fire and police departments with Narcan, an opiate-antidote that comes in the form of a nasal spray.
 Narcan is the brand-name of the prescription drug Naloxone, an option that has been considered to combat the drug problem in Ohio as well.

 This small Massachusetts city is on the right track.
 We may very well be better off lowering drug crime rates through rehabilitation than we are by using incarceration.
-The Koffel Law Firm is an advocate for alternative treatment options and specialty drug courts for offenders.
+Koffel Brininger Nesbitt is an advocate for alternative treatment options and specialty drug courts for offenders.
 Contact our Columbus criminal defense law firm today if you or someone you love has been arrested for a drug-related offense.